csplib/csplib/Problems/prob037/specification.md

      OOOOO
       OOO

-The french version of solitaire cannot be completed starting with one hole in the middle, and ending with one peg in the center, without adding one extra peg during play (the player gets to decide where and when to place the extra peg).
+The French version of solitaire cannot be completed starting with one hole in the middle, and ending with one peg in the center, without adding one extra peg during play (the player gets to decide where and when to place the extra peg).